 In addition to a nightlife that rivals Wicker Park and Wrigleyville, Logan Square also has a neighborly, at-home feel.
 Every Sunday, families descend on the Farmers Market.
 Wednesdays you may catch young and old camped out in front of the Comfort Station for an evening movie.
 And The 606 park project is spurring new excitement as construction begins on the 2.7-mile, multi-use recreational trail that borders the south side of the neighborhood.

-Interest in investing in neighborhood also extends to the business world.
-Entrepreneurs and business owners not only choose to invest in Logan Square, but invest in multiple businesses as well.
+Interest in investing in the neighborhood also extends to the business world.
+Entrepreneurs and business owners not only choose to invest in Logan Square but invest in multiple businesses as well.
 Owner and executive chef Matthias Merges owns both yakitori-inspired Yusho and bar Billy Sunday; Ann Kienzle opened both the toy store Play and gift store Shop 1021 along Milwaukee Avenue; and Esam Hani has owned Logan Square businesses for more than 12 years, including Latin brunch sensation Cafe con Leche (dinner locale D’Noche Restaurant at night), Red Star Liquors and the upcoming The Harding Tavern.

 Whether you’re looking for artistic inspiration, a quick bite to eat or a place to start a family, the Chicago neighborhood of Logan Square has something for everyone.